Code

 Blue–green dominance **increases with depth** because the red–yellow band attenuates rapidly (higher $k$).

-# Q10 — From Watts to Quanta; Integrating PAR (14 marks)
+# Q10 — from Watts to Quanta; Integrating PAR (14 Marks)

 Spectral energy irradiance (deck):